abhimanyupeshin/Operating-System/deadlock detection/README.md

 # deadlock--detection
-This repository includes algorithm and code  of deadlock detection
+This repository includes algorithm and code  of deadlock detectio